 Practical starting points

-- Start with your greatest hits: Document your 3-5 most successful recent campaigns first
+- Start with your greatest hits.
+Document your three to five most successful recent campaigns first.
+The library earns trust by being useful immediately.

-- Create simple templates: Begin with basic documentation templates that capture essential information
+- Create simple templates.
+Begin with basic doc formats that capture the essentials.
+You can layer detail later.

-How do you know if your ‘What Worked’ library is actually delivering value?
-Track these key metrics:
+How do you know the library is actually delivering value?
+Track these.

 Efficiency metrics

-- Time saved searching for information (surveys can help quantify this)
+- Time saved searching for information (a quick team survey will quantify this)

-- Reduction in duplicate work or “reinventing the wheel”
+- Reduction in duplicated work and “reinventing the wheel”

 - Faster campaign planning and execution timelines